ajitpawar/Structura/Phase3/IndividualReports.md

 ### Omar hamdan (un2n)

 - My most significant individual contribution came in Phase 2.
 I worked on the start page which the app welcomes the user with.
 Furthermore, I acquired Zenhub.io licenses for the repository so that the team can enjoy and enhanced Github experience.
+Debugged search BST function.

 - While working on our Android app, I learned much about activities, views, fragments, git branching, modern app development with scrum (I had a waterfall background) and Markdown.